-The tuition for incoming freshmen in 2014-2015 is $32,000, with the cost of room and board at approximately $12,880.
+Tuition for freshmen entering the College of Undergraduate Studies in 2015-2016 is $33,280, with the cost of room and board at approximately $13,210.
 Merit scholarships and need-based aid are available for students who qualify.

 Located on the Main Line about 20 miles west of Philadelphia, Immaculata's campus is made up of 375 acres on a rolling hill overlooking historic Chester County, Pennsylvania.